nuxt-modules/cloudinary/docs/content/2.components/CldOgImage.md

 ## Usage

-The CldOgImage give you the ability to use the same CldImage API to easily generate Open Graph images (or social cards) inside of Nuxt.
+The CldOgImage gives you the ability to use the same CldImage API to easily generate Open Graph images (or social cards) inside of Nuxt.

 ## Basic Usage